-Numerous places all over Norway are specially created for motorhomes and caravan enthusiasts.
-The German geographer and travel journalist Dr. Thomas Kliem visited Norwegian camping sites to write the guide Norwegen mit dem Wohnmobil.
+Numerous camping grounds all over Norway are specially created for motorhome and caravan enthusiasts.
+The German geographer and travel journalist Dr. Thomas Kliem visited Norwegian camping sites to write the guide “Norwegen mit dem Wohnmobil”.

-Good facilities, great atmosphere and close to the interesting Valdres open air folk museum.
+Good facilities, great atmosphere, and close to the interesting Valdres open air folk museum.

-A clean and quiet camping site, situated near a relaxing beach with varied maritime activities.
+A clean and quiet camping site situated near a relaxing beach with varied maritime activities.

 A marvellous spot for fully enjoying the midnight sun.
 Beautiful nature with an unusually white sand beach.

 A good place to relax.
-Excellent facilities for motor homes, and close to beaches and a coastal path.
+Excellent facilities for motorhomes, and close to beaches and a coastal path.

 The camping ground is located directly by the fjord and offers a scenic view, especially when cruise ships enter the Geirangerfjord.
-(Photo: CH)

 The camping site is an ideal base for hiking to the famous mountain plateau Preikestolen.

-A well-thought-out site that also offers rewarding activities.
+A well-thought-out camping site that also offers rewarding activities.
 The interesting city of Kristiansand is not far away.

 Permitted size of caravans, campervans, and motorhomes on Norwegian roads: